Playing With Your Baby

 ‘Tummy time’ is the time that your baby spends lying on her stomach while she is awake.

-Once your baby’s cord has fallen off, you can put her down to play on her tummy or her side several times throughout the day.
+Once your baby’s cord has fallen off, you can put her down to play on her tummy or her side.
+Start with just a few minutes several times a day and gradually increase the time as your baby gets used to this new position.
 Make sure you’re watching her when she’s on her tummy.

 ‘Tummy time’ is important because it helps your baby learn to: